post featured image

 2. Tuck your toes under and lift your knees one inch off the mat, finding a bear crawl position with abs engaged.

 3. Step your left foot back, left leg straight.
-Then step your right foot back to meet your left food, finding a high plank position.
+Then step your right foot back to meet your left foot, finding a high plank position.
 Shoulders stacked over wrists, core is engaged.
-Creating a straight line with your body from head to heels.
+Create a straight line with your body from head to heels.
 Hold for a moment.

 4. Then step you left foot back in to bear crawl, left knee bent at 90 degrees.
 Then step your right foot in to meet your left foot; both knees bent at 90 degrees in bear crawl.

-5. Continue to repeat this bear to plank movement for 40 seconds.
+5. Continue to repeat this bear to plank movement for the timed interval.

 Pin this Workout: 5 Ab Exercises That Are Safe for First + Second Trimester